mbhamashah/katacoda-scenarios/Opearting System Basics 1/15-Numeric and String Comparisons.md

 ### String Comparison

-var1 = var2     checks if var1 is the same as string var2
+var1 = var2     Compare if var1 is the same as var2

-var1 != var2    checks if var1 is not the same as var2
+var1 != var2    Compare if var1 is not the same as var2

-var1 < var2     checks if var1 is less than var2
+var1 < var2     Compare if var1 is less than var2

-var1 > var2     checks if var1 is greater than var2
+var1 > var2     Compare if var1 is greater than var2

--n var1         checks if var1 has a length greater than zero
+-n var1         Compare if var1 has a length greater than zero

--z var1         checks if var1 has a length of zero
+-z var1         Compare if var1 has a length of zero

 `a=temp`{{execute}}